CapiFrank/Front-End/README.md

-# Back-End
+# Front-End
-This is the back-end part of the project
+This is the front-end part of the project
 ## INTEGRANTES
 1. Primer Subgrupo
     - Guevara Morales, Jose Alberto       Carné: C03569